varajala/microtest/docs/resources.md

 > **NOTE**: Resources are not exclusive to test functions only.
 Also other resources, setup, reset and cleanup functions can request resources.

+> **NOTE**: Resources are always scoped to the whole test suite: test modules can request resources from other modules.
+Note that the test fails if it requests a resource from a module that has not yet been executed.

 <br>